University of Northern Iowa: Academics

-Student statistics

-The fall 2019 total semester enrollment was 10,497, the lowest since 1975.
-Its freshman enrollment was 1,495.
-UNI president Mark Nook attributed the decline to increasing tuition, saying "we're too expensive".
-The incoming class of 2016 marked the most diverse class in UNI's history with 11.2 percent minority students.
-Minority students now account for just over 10 percent of UNI's student body.

 Study Abroad Center

 UNI provides an opportunity for the students to study in 25+ countries and select from over 40 programs.
 It is also available to all students attending the university.
 The mission of the Study Abroad Center at the University of Northern Iowa is to provide service and leadership in international education to UNI students, faculty, staff, the community and the State of Iowa.

 Culture and Intensive English Program

 The Culture and Intensive English Program (CIEP) is an intensive program in English for non-native speakers.
 It is designed to prepare students for academic work at the undergraduate or graduate degree level.
 University of Northern Iowa students are also encouraged to participate in the Conversation Partner Program to help foreign students with their English ability and foster cross-cultural relationships while gaining mutual understanding.

 North American Review

 The university is the publisher of The North American Review (called the NAR), a celebrated literary magazine that began originally in Boston in 1815.
 Its past editors have included James Russell Lowell, Charles Eliot Norton, and Henry Adams; while among its past contributors are Mark Twain, Henry James, Joseph Conrad, Walt Whitman, Kurt Vonnegut, Joyce Carol Oates, Guy Davenport and Margaret Atwood.
 In 1968, when the magazine was purchased by UNI, Robley Wilson was appointed editor, a position he continued in until his retirement in 2000.
 The current editors are Rachel Morgan, Jeremy Schraffenberger, Grant Tracey, and Brooke Wonders.